TheNatkat/LeetCode/README.md

 # LeetCode
-Collection of LeetCode questions which i have solved to ace the coding interview!
+Collection of LeetCode questions which I have solved to ace the coding interview!